luckunately/luckunately.github.io/PYHS250/reletivity/relativity.md

 $$
 where $u$ is the velocity of $S'$ with respect to $S$

 This is called **Galilean Transformation**.
 It is valid for low speeds.
-But it is not valid for high speeds since it violates the **speed of light** principle.
-This equation would state that speed of light is frame-dependent.
+But, it is not valid for high speeds since it violates the **speed of light** principle.
+This equation would state that the speed of light is frame-dependent.

 ### Lorentz Transformation